rodan/atlas430/README.md

 ## reference libraries for msp430

-This library provides a glue layer between the upstream [Texas Instruments mspdriverlib](https://www.ti.com/tool/MSPDRIVERLIB) and projects that need quick prototyping.
-On one hand it has a number of configurable compile-time defines that will set up the hardware abstraction layer allowing the user to focus on the higher level code and on the other hand it can be out-of-the-way and allow direct access to the registers or to the ti libs.
+this library provides a glue layer between the upstream [Texas Instruments mspdriverlib](https://www.ti.com/tool/MSPDRIVERLIB) and projects that need quick prototyping while also allowing easier code migration from one msp430 microcontroller to another. on one hand it has a number of generic functions and configurable compile-time defines that will set up the hardware abstraction layer allowing the user to focus on the higher level code and on the other hand it can be out-of-the-way and allow direct access to the registers or to the TI driverlib.

 ![Lib Logo](./doc/img/target_devboard.png)